vdclab/vdclab-wiki/Venny.md

 {.links-list}

 ## Notes from users
-Quick simple Venn diagram generator.
+Quick and simple Venn diagram generator.

 ## Ease of use
 The tool is bare bones and simply looks for shared items between lists.